Important Information on Travelling with a Pet After Brexit

 In the event of a No Deal Brexit, there may be changes made to the current Pet Passports Scheme for UK pet owners.
 Our existing Pet Passport scheme which allows UK owners to take their animals to an Official Veterinarian (OV) three weeks before a trip to be microchipped and vaccinated against rabies, would no longer be valid.

-Those wishing to travel within the EU in any post Brexit scenario after the 29th March 2019, should make contact with an OV to check the regulations at least 4 months before travel (we have a number of OVs within the practise).
+Those wishing to travel within the EU in any post Brexit scenario after the 29th March 2019, should make contact with an OV to check the regulations at least 4 months before travel (we have a number of OVs within the practice).

 Pet Passport regulations changes post 'No Deal Brexit'